andrewmbrown/uncertainty_evaluation_utils/README.md

 Usage: To use this repository (FULLY) two files are needed:
         1. text file specifying model output with uncertainty values (a_bbox_var, a_cls_var ...)
         2. A labels file specifying extra info (such as time of day) (this file is optional)

-Realistically, this repository should be used as a helper library for somebody preforming post-processing.
-This script was customized for Mat and I, so it would be difficult to implement the entire script.
-Use this script as a template for performing (histogram plotting, PDF curve fititng, Average Precison calculation, contour plotting, Kernel Density Estimation)

-If somebody stumbles upon this repo and has questions, message me on github or email me (andrew.brown.csf@gmail.com) Thanks!
+If somebody stumbles upon this repo and has questions, message me on github or email me (andrewm.brown@mail.utoronto.ca) Thanks!